What is an Industrial Engineer?

 What work experience do I need to become an Industrial Engineer?

-Where Industrial Engineers Are Employed
+Where do Industrial Engineers Work?

 Those thinking about becoming an Industrial Engineer might also be interested in the following careers: